Stress Symptoms, Signs, and Causes

 Improving your ability to handle stress

-Upping your activity level is something you can do right now to help yourself start to feel better.
+Upping your activity level is something you can do right now to help relieve stress and start to feel better.
 Regular exercise can lift your mood and serve as a distraction from worries, allowing you to break out of the cycle of negative thoughts that feed stress.
 Rhythmic exercises such as walking, running, swimming, and dancing are particularly effective, especially if you exercise mindfully (focusing your attention on the physical sensations you experience as you move).
 Read: How to Start Exercising and Stick to It

 Connect to others

-The simple act of talking face-to-face with another human can trigger hormones that relieve stress when you're feeling uncomfortable, unsure, or unsafe.
+The simple act of talking face-to-face with another human can trigger hormones that relieve stress when you're feeling agitated or insecure.
 Even just a brief exchange of kind words or a friendly look from another human being can help calm and soothe your nervous system.
 So spend time with people who make you feel good and don’t let your responsibilities keep you from having a social life.
 If you don’t have any close relationships, or your relationships are the source of your stress, make it a priority to build stronger and more satisfying connections.
 Read: Making Good Friends

 Engage your senses